veredcon/vscode-copilot-chat/RESEARCH_BAS_COPILOT.md

 ## Core Research Tasks & Future Work

+### 0. Enable activation of GitHub Copilot in BAS (1.102.3 + copilot 0.29.1) - without even our changes.

 ### 1. SAP AI Core Provider and Extension Architecture

 - [X] Understand Copilot Chat OSS architecture and LLM provider plug-in points.
 - [X] Implement basic SAP AI Core provider and integrate into Copilot (currently file based credentials - ai-core-creds.json)
+- [ ] Implement the provider to use AI Core SDK API calls are routed via the `/llm` BAS proxy endpoint - Use directly ai-core-sdk javascript and use custom destination that is registered programatically - look here for details: https://github.com/SAP/ai-sdk-js/issues/881
-- [ ] Extract the implementation from the patch of copilot to a seperate extension like in the sample provided here so the LLM provider will be contribted from an extension- https://github.com/microsoft/vscode-copilot-chat/pull/315 (only works from 1.103.0 of VSCode) - This will be relevant for both BAS and Local VSCode.
+- [ ] Extract the implementation from the patch of copilot to a seperate extension like in the sample provided here so the LLM provider will be contribted from an extension- https://github.com/microsoft/vscode-copilot-chat/pull/315 (only works from 1.103.0 of VSCode) - This will be relevant for both BAS and Local VSCode. - Check if the same provider can work for both BAS (with /llm) and Local VSCode (when supplying key) - or we must to split to 2 extensions. (based on bas-sdk).
+Think if needed to enhance bas-sdk for this scenario.
+We don't need to implement the scenario for local at this point - only to check if we can differentiate between the two in runtime.
-- [ ] Ability to set default: e.g. Agent + specific model - needs to auto register specific model.
-How to determine which "default" model will be relevant for each scenario?
+- [ ] Ability to set default: e.g. Agent + specific model from SAP AI Core Provider (remove other providers, filter models from the instance according to some "white list") - needs to auto register specific models (with one selected by default).
+How to determine which "default" model will be relevant for each scenario? - Is this configuration of default model can be decided at runtime (e.g. by reading some configuration) or it is static content e.g. in package.json.
-- [ ] Ability to expose relevant AI Core models - filter according to some "white list"
-- [ ] Refactor provider to support streaming responses for real-time AI chat (currently responses are not streamed).
+- [ ] Refactor provider to support streaming responses for real-time AI chat (currently responses are not streamed) - use streaming API from AI Core SDK javascript.
 - [ ] Support/Test more models in Agent mode (e.g. anthropic is not fully supported in agent mode.
-Need to verify what is supported by orchestration API).
+Need to verify what is supported by orchestration API) - initiate meeting/issue/discussion with AI Core.
 - [ ] Token counting and metering - `orchestration` service provides `getTokenUsage()` which provides token usage details, including `total_tokens`, `prompt_tokens`, and `completion_tokens`
-    - Understand how our BAS proxy for metering works and understand how to maintain it
+    - Understand how our BAS proxy for metering works and understand how to maintain it - we will still add custom headers to the request of specific model + genie name="Vibe Coding".
     - Investigate ability to categorize different API calls (e.g., analysis, file generation, file read) and assign weights to them in order to support usage profiling and pricing decisions.
 - [ ] Add integration/unit tests for core Copilot provider logic.
 - [ ] Refactor for robust logging, diagnostics, and error transparency (for troubleshooting).